manjulamishra/beautiful-jekyll/usefulcode.md

 layout: page
 title: Useful Code
 ---
-The Python programming code snippets on this page are useful working pieces of code with examples.
-I hope add more code tidbits as a great reference.
+Python programming snippets on this page are useful working code with examples.
+I hope to add more code tidbits as a reference for data analysis in terms of data cleaning, manipuation etc.

 ### 1. How to create a list of select files from a folder?
 There a folder that contains files starting with certain characters.
 Our task is to make a list of those file.
 What do we need: 1.
 Directory path, 2. import os